 Many idealists starved (for it’s quite impossible to eat inactivity), and their bodies were taken to the Lake Of Many Colors to become future ink.
 You see, everything eventually decays in these charlatan communities because clowns can only steal from dreamers and deface civilization.
 They are not artists like you and I.

 New recruits were tasked with building colorful gears from the lake, not realizing it was a cannibalizing endeavor; fashioning crude parts made from old, congealed versions of themselves.
 The clown hierarchy realized that busy work was very useful for keeping the recruits in line, even though the gears had no real purpose.
-The DGD for instance, required no gears to run, powered solely by the life force of those who entered and from barrels of imagination stolen from the nearby metropolis.
+The DGD for instance, required no gears to run, powered solely by the life force of those who entered it, and from barrels of imagination stolen from the nearby metropolis.

 Some of the idealists became suspicious of the motives of these clowns, and they found their way out of the colorful riddle fences circling the expansive haze.
 Struggling with thirst and exhaustion, they came at last to the distant solution of the manifestoes, a rainbow mushroom cloud.
 But of course, never-ending war was always in the fine print.

 Sergeant McCarthy brusquely cordoned off the scene with some riddle markers and radioed back to the metropolis, anxiously awaiting further orders.
 He could only wonder, what was the endgame of these clowns, and why did it seem like they were biding their time?

 -E. P. Mattson